Can you potty train an infant?

 A tiny potty!
 These toilets are great for an infant.
 They also have a Top Hat for potty training an infant starting day one!

 Because we started at 4 months the Tiny Potty (first photo) was perfect for us.

 I’ve also included a few other options depending on the age of your baby and your set up at home!

 #2 Potty Cozy

-Potty Cozy‘s can be great so your infant doesn’t have to sit directly on the cold plastic!
+Potty Cozy‘s can be great so your infant doesn’t have to sit directly on the cold plastic.
 It’s nice when they’re starting to learn, but the material gets messy quickly and our babe doesn’t mind without.
+You can skip it.

 #3 Tiny Trainers